somebloke1/chroma_mcp_server/docs/api_reference.md

 ### `chroma_add_documents`

-Adds documents to a collection, with optional metadata and IDs.
+Adds documents to a ChromaDB collection.

+**Client Limitation Note:** Some MCP clients may incorrectly serialize optional list parameters (`ids`, `metadatas`).
+If encountering validation errors, try omitting these parameters and allowing ChromaDB to auto-generate IDs.

 #### Parameters for chroma_add_documents